jackmin97/Crypto-Pairs-Trading-Strategy/README.md

-The linear equation typically takes the form: y = βX + ϵ where y is the dependent variable, X is the independent variables, and β is the slope that we want to estimate and ϵ is the error term.
+The linear equation typically takes the form: y = βX + ϵ

+,where y is the dependent variable, X is the independent variables, and β is the slope that we want to estimate and ϵ is the error term.

 The OLS function from the statsmodels package is used to calculate the hedge ratio.